tjchaplin/hammerdown/bower_components/hammerdown/README.md

 * Lack of support for github flavored markdown ([to-markdown](https://github.com/domchristie/to-markdown))
 * Didn't support streams

-## Whey convert html to markdown?
+## Why convert html to markdown?

 To have an easy way to programatically generate a stream of markdown text from html.
-This library includes a converters for standard markdown and it also includes [Github-Flavored-Markdown](https://help.github.com/articles/github-flavored-markdown) definitions.
-Some of the other libraries that exist, don't provide full features for github-flavored-markdown, and didn't produce streams.
+This library includes converters for standard markdown and it also includes [Github-Flavored-Markdown](https://help.github.com/articles/github-flavored-markdown) definitions.

 Markdown is a mechanism to create documents.
 [See](http://daringfireball.net/projects/markdown/) for more details.
 Hammerdown allows developers to leverage the simplicity of Markdown from html text.